-In Denmark you recieve state pension from the state of Denmark, but a lot of people choose to deposit money to a pension company.
+In Denmark, you receive state pension from the state of Denmark, but a lot of people choose to deposit money in a pension company.

-In some cases you employer deposits money for your pension, but that depends on your contact and terms of employment.
+In some cases, your employer deposits money for your pension.
+However, that depends on your contact and terms of employment.

 You may be entitled to state pension when you reach the state pension age.
-If you are a wage earner, your employer will as a rule see to it that part of your wage is paid into a pension scheme.
+If you are a wage earner, your employer will ensure that part of your wage is paid into a pension scheme.

 ATP Livslang Pension (ATP lifelong pension) is a pension scheme enforced by law.
-ATP secures that you get extra pension besides your state pension.
+ATP ensures that you receive extra pension besides your state pension.

 ATP is automatically paid to you when you reach the pension age.